denyspoltorak/metapatterns-website/metapatterns/content/part-7--appendices/appendix-e--evolutions/evolutions-of-a-middleware.md

 +++
 weight = 14
-title = "Middleware:"
-description = It is possible to add a second specialized Middleware or integrate several systems through a hierarchy of Middlewares.
+title = "Evolutions of a Middleware" description = It is possible to add a second specialized Middleware or integrate several systems through a hierarchy of Middlewares.
 +++

-# Middleware:
+# Evolutions of a Middleware

 A [*Middleware*]({{< relref "../../part-3--extension-metapatterns/middleware.md" >}}) is unlikely to be removed \(though it may be replaced\) once it is built into a system\.
 There are few evolutions as a *Middleware* is a third\-party product and is unlikely to be messed with: